Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Results

-Under $\varepsilon_{\langle1, -1, 1\rangle}$, the picture is more complicated.
-Here, the strain has both longitudinal and transverse components to the local NV$^-$ axis.
-The $C_{3v}$ symmetry is thus broken and the degeneracy of the $E$ states is lifted [Fig.~\ref{fig:1}{(b)}].
-The evolution of the excited states under $\varepsilon_{\langle1, -1, 1\rangle}$ still includes energy shifts caused by the longitudinal strain components.
+Under $\varepsilon_{[1,-1,1]}$, the picture is more complicated.
+Here, the strain has both longitudinal and transverse components to the local NV$^-$ axis [red arrow in Fig.~\ref{fig:1}{(a)}].
+The $C_{3v}$ symmetry is thus broken and the degeneracy of the $E$ states is lifted [Fig.~\ref{fig:1}{(c)}] \cite{Maze2011}.
+The evolution of the excited states under $\varepsilon_{[1,-1,1]}$ still includes energy shifts caused by the longitudinal strain components.
 Again, the $^{3}E$ states show the largest strain induced effects.
 However, in this case the $^{1}E$ states also display a relatively strong response.
 This splitting correlates well with observations of split optically-detected magnetic resonance through the singlet transition ~\cite{Rogers2008, Acosta2010}.
-In a sense, the singlet manifold could be an interesting probe for strain sensing under specific conditions, e.g., in the near-infrared spectral region, given its weak/strong response to longitudinal/transverse strains [Figs.~\ref{fig:1}{(a)} and \ref{fig:1}{(b)}].
+Thus, the singlet manifold could be an interesting probe for strain sensing under specific conditions, e.g., in the near-infrared spectral region, given its weak/strong response to longitudinal/transverse strains [Figs.~\ref{fig:1}{(b)} and \ref{fig:1}{(c)}].
 However, the inter-system crossing required for populating the singlet manifold is typically a slow process, which, combined with a smaller radiative efficiency and longer decay lifetime ~\cite{Rogers2008, Acosta2010}, makes the photon collection in the singlet manifold poorer compared to the triplet optical transitions.
 With this in mind, we make the $^{3}E$ manifold the focus of the remainder of this paper.